merchise/xotl.tools/docs/source/history/_changes-1.7.8.rst

-- Added module `xoutil.dim`:mod: -- Facilities to work with concrete numbers.
+- Added module ``xoutil.dim`` -- Facilities to work with concrete numbers.